Main Library (Columbus, Ohio): Carnegie building

-The original building was designed by Albert Randolph Ross of New York.
+The original building was designed by Albert Randolph Ross of New York and Wilbur T. Mills of Columbus.
 It was built in a Beaux-Arts style (sometimes referred to as Second Renaissance Revival-style), using white Vermont marble on a gray granite base.
 It has two stories and a basement.
 The west facade is lively with arches, columns, friezes, and carved cherubs.
 A large frieze reads "Biblioteca Fons Eruditionis", or "the library, the fount of learning".
 A smaller frieze over the central entranceway reads "Open to all" in bold capital letters (Carnegie required that anyone use the libraries he funded).
 The facade also features a row of benches, with the inscription "my treasures are within" across them; this phrase was suggested to be used by Carnegie, in his letter awarding his funds.
 Friezes atop windows on the west facade mention the classical poets Virgil and Homer; other inscriptions credit Carnegie for funding the library and another has the Latin word "anno" followed by Roman numerals "MCMIV", meaning "the year 1904", when the cornerstone was laid.

 The interior of the Carnegie building has coffered ceilings and barrel vaults in its main corridors, along with dark green columns and pilasters, made with an imitation marble technique known as scagliola.

 The building was constructed with an axial plan; the site posed no difficulties, allowing for a simple symmetrical design.
 The Architectural Review praised its simple plan and elegant facades, writing "we can recollect no Renaissance building of its size more charming".
 Its original layout included a central hall, with a main reading room and general reference room on either side, with a stack-room at the back.
 The central structure of the west facade is advanced about two feet from its two wings, and features Ionic columns and pilasters, as well as a larger attic, giving the structure more prominence.
 The Carnegie building has 31,200 square feet.